 6.3002c Expired applications and supporting documentation can be returned to the state society at the state society's expense, held for pickup by the state, or shredded, as the state directs.
-If a state does not provide direction for the disposition, the application and supporting documentation will be shredded after the next Leadership Meeting or Congress.
+If a state does not provide directions for the disposition, the application and supporting documentation will be shredded after the next Leadership Meeting or Congress.

 6.3002d An applicant has the right to replace a pended application with another patriot ancestor one time without the payment of an additional fee.
-This change is effective March 29, 2024.